Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 per person, double occupancy

 Spring breezes carry the scent of sage, rosemary, and wild thyme as you climb along a ridgeline, and radiant sunlight warms your face.
-A patchwork of olive groves and vineyards stretches far across the valley below, while further up the trail, Les Baux’s medieval buildings peek out from chalky white hillsides dotted with cypresses and red poppies.
+A patchwork of olive groves and vineyards stretches far across the valley below, while farther up the trail, Les Baux’s medieval buildings peek out from chalky white hillsides dotted with cypresses and red poppies.
 Exploring southern France’s most beautiful villages, each walk prompts the same question: What could possibly be more picturesque?
 The vibrant Van Gogh landscapes surrounding St. Rémy?
 The fragrant lavender fields outside Sénanque Abbey?
 The ochre-hued contours and red cliffs etched into the dramatic landscapes of the Luberon massif?
 Every day, this walking tour in Provence finds new ways to delight your senses.

 Itinerary